David Levering Lewis: Professional career

 Lewis is the author of the first academic biography of Martin Luther King Jr., which was published in 1970, less than two years after the subject's assassination.
 His Prisoners of Honor: The Dreyfus Affair was published in 1974; The Bicentennial History of the District of Columbia was published in 1976; and When Harlem Was in Vogue in 1980.
 Lewis wrote his Pulitzer Prize-winning two volume-biography of W. E. B. Du Bois during his 18-year tenure at Rutgers.

-Besides the two Pulitzer Prizes for his volumes on W. E. B. Du Bois, published in 1994 and 2001, Lewis in 1994 won the Bancroft Prize and the Francis Parkman Prize for his first volume.
-In 2001 he also won the Anisfield-Wolf Book Award for his second volume on Du Bois, published that year.
+In addition to the two Pulitzer Prizes for his volumes on W. E. B. Du Bois, published in 1994 and 2001, Lewis won the Bancroft Prize and the Francis Parkman Prize in 1994 for his first volume.
+In 2001 he won the Anisfield-Wolf Book Award for his second volume on Du Bois, published that year.

 He is a former trustee of the National Humanities Center, former commissioner of the National Portrait Gallery, and a former senator of Phi Beta Kappa.

 Lewis appeared as a historical expert in the 1999 film New York: A Documentary Film, directed by Ric Burns for PBS and The African Americans: Many Rivers to Cross 2013 documentary miniseries written and presented by Henry Louis Gates Jr. for PBS.

 He was president of the Society of American Historians in 2002, and is a board member of the magazine The Crisis, published by the NAACP.
 He is a fellow of the American Academy of Arts and Sciences and the American Philosophical Society.
 He was an Ellen Maria Gorrissen Fellow at the American Academy in Berlin, Germany, in spring 2008.

 President Barack Obama awarded him the 2009 National Humanities Medal at the White House on February 25, 2010.
 Lewis delivered the inaugural convocation lecture at New York University Abu Dhabi in the United Arab Emirates on September 19, 2010.